 Taking part is easy!
-Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see from your windows, gardens and during your daily outdoor exercise.
+Simply download the iNaturalist app to your smartphone or tablet and use it to upload photos of any wildlife you see.

-You don’t have to be an expert, as the app will give you some handy suggestions of what it thinks you’ve seen, and you can join the iNaturalist online community to learn more about the wildlife around you.
-Best of all, the records you submit will help inform local and national conservation work!
+You don’t have to be a wildlife expert, as the app will give you some handy suggestions of what it thinks you’ve seen.
+An online community of scientists and wildlife enthusiasts will then verify your sighting.
+It’s a great way to learn more about the wildlife around you, and best of all, the records you submit can help inform local and national conservation work.

-City regions across the whole UK are taking part in the challenge this year:
+City regions across the UK taking part in City Nature Challenge 2024:

 - Greater Edinburgh